Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: METHODS

 \textbf{Action.} An action $A_t$ corresponds to the \textit{selection of a node} in $V$.
 To ensure that the acyclicity property is maintained, actions that would introduce cycles must be excluded from the action space.
 Let $\textsc{IsCyclic}(G)$ be a function that, given a DAG $G$, outputs a Boolean value corresponding to whether the graph contains at least one cycle.
 We now define the set of edges $\mathcal{C}_t$, whose introduction after time $t$ induces a cycle.
 Furthermore, let $\mathcal{K}_t(v_i)$ denote those \textit{connectable} nodes $v_j$ such that the candidate edge $e_{i,j}$ is valid:

 The set of available actions containing the nodes that may be selected is defined as below, where $\text{deg}^+(v_i)$ denotes the out-degree of node $v_i$.
 The first clause states that maximally connected nodes or those from which only cycle-inducing edges originate cannot be selected as the edge stub.
-The second clause forbids actions that would lead to the construction of a cycle-inducing or already-existing edge.
+The second clause, in which $v_k$ denotes the node selected at the previous timestep, forbids actions that would lead to the construction of a cycle-inducing or already-existing edge.

 \textbf{Transitions.} The dynamics is deterministic, meaning that, from a state $s$, there is a single state $s'$ that can be reached with probability $1$.
 When transitioning from an even timestep, the model ``marks'' the node corresponding to the selected action as the edge stub so that it forms part of the next state.
-Otherwise, it adds the edge corresponding to the selections to the topology of the next state, and resets the edge stub.
+Otherwise, it adds the selected edge to the topology of the next state, and resets the edge stub.

-\textbf{Reward.} The reward $R_t$ is defined as the negative of the score in order to reconcile the reward maximization paradigm of RL with the minimization of the score function.
+\textbf{Reward.} The reward $R_t$ is defined as the negative of the score so as to reconcile the reward maximization paradigm of RL with minimizing the score function.
 Namely,